Revenue, Receivables and Contract Assets and Liabilities

 The time period between when performance obligations are complete and when payment is due is not significant.
 In certain of our businesses that recognize revenue over time, progress billings follow an agreed-upon schedule of values.

-Changes in contract assets and liabilities were mainly due to timing of project activity in our businesses that operate under long-term contracts.
+The change in contract assets and contract liabilities was due to timing of project activity from businesses that operate under long-term contracts.

 Other contract-related disclosures

-Revenue recognized related to prior satisfaction of performance obligations9,705 16,202
+Revenue recognized related to prior satisfaction of performance obligations16,202 9,257

 Some of our contracts have an expected duration of longer than a year, with performance obligations extending over that time frame.
-The transaction price associated with performance obligations that were not yet satisfied as of February 28, 2026 will be recognized as revenue in the following estimated time periods:
+Generally, these contracts are found in our businesses that typically operate with long-term contracts, which recognize revenue over time.
+The transaction price associated with unsatisfied performance obligations at March 1, 2025 are expected to be satisfied, and the corresponding revenue to be recognized, over the following estimated time periods:

 More than one but less than two years